-What Is Happiness? - An Essay About Defining Your Personal Happiness
+What Is Happiness? - An Inspiring Essay On Defining Your Happiness

 Happiness.
 It's probably the most pursued factor in live, above wealth, health and good relationships.
 We all want to be happy, above everything else, right?
 Who cares about money when you're not happy?
 Who cares about friends when you're not happy with who you are?
 Who cares about good health if your lonely and depressed?